elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight:
--This query highlights the most prolific directors on Netflix.
+- This query highlights the most prolific directors on Netflix.

--It provides insight into which directors contribute the most content, helping with trend analysis in content creation.
+- It provides insight into which directors contribute the most content, helping with trend analysis in content creation.

--This information can be useful for viewers, industry analysts, and Netflix's content strategy team.
+-  This information can be useful for viewers, industry analysts, and Netflix's content strategy team.

 ### 7.Find Content Categorization Based on Release Year and Genre.
 ```sql